History of the Church of Jesus Christ of Latter-day Saints: Legal entities and merger

 In 1887, the LDS Church was legally dissolved in the United States by the Edmunds–Tucker Act because of the church's practice of polygamy.
 For more than the next hundred years, the church as a whole operated as an unincorporated entity.
 During that time, tax-exempt corporations of the LDS Church included the Corporation of the Presiding Bishop of The Church of Jesus Christ of Latter-day Saints, which managed non-ecclesiastical real estate and other holdings; and the Corporation of the President of The Church of Jesus Christ of Latter-day Saints, which governed temples, other sacred buildings, and the church's employees.
 By 2021, the two had been merged into one corporate entity, legally named "The Church of Jesus Christ of Latter-day Saints."

+Ensign Peak Advisors

+In December 2019, a whistleblower alleged the church held over $100 billion in investment funds through its investment management company, Ensign Peak Advisors (EP); that it failed to use the funds for charitable purposes and instead used them in for-profit ventures; and that it misled contributors and the public about the usage and extent of those funds.
+In response, the church's First Presidency stated that "the Church complies with all applicable law governing our donations, investments, taxes, and reserves," and that "a portion" of funds received by the church are "methodically safeguarded through wise financial management and the building of a prudent reserve for the future".
+The church has not directly addressed the fund's size to the public, but third parties have treated the disclosures as legitimate.